kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README-FLOW.md

 ## Notes on arrays

 - Arrays of primitives: created via `InputFactory.createArrayInput()`; each item is an input with add/remove controls.
 - Arrays of objects: rendered as nested `form-ui-group` with an internal array UI; nav item points to this group.
+Nested object children within an array item are listed under the item in the sidebar.

+---

+## Rendering strategy: `renderAllGroups`

+- `renderAllGroups: false` (default)
+  - Optional object/array groups are not rendered until activated via the sidebar.
+  - Base data includes required object subtrees and always includes array keys as `[]`.
+  - After activation and after array-item add, validation runs post-nav to flag required fields.

+- `renderAllGroups: true`
+  - All optional object/array groups render recursively by default.
+  - Base data includes all nested objects and arrays present in the schema (arrays initialized to `[]`).
+  - Required arrays-of-objects auto-add a first item.
+  - The sidebar includes nested object children under array items.